FukutoTojido/TryZCustomOverlayLazer/README.md

   Just head to the `config.json` file and set the `leaderboardEnable` option to `0`.
 Then refresh your Browser Source.
 If that doesn't help, refresh the cache of your Browser Source in its Properties.
 And if the overlay still doesn't change, blame OBS.

+- **Q: Can this be used for a streaming session?**

+  Surely!
+You can have a look at it on [my stream](https://www.twitch.tv/videos/1715056556)

 ## Screenshots
 ![https://i.imgur.com/1nOYx7w.jpeg](https://i.imgur.com/1nOYx7w.jpeg)
 ![https://i.imgur.com/II2gdn4.jpg](https://i.imgur.com/II2gdn4.jpg)